 Right after submitting the LEP request through Web CRD, firms can schedule exams.

-LEP candidates that are not sponsored by a firm and have registered via the Test Enrollment Services System (TESSTM) must follow certain protocols to be granted extra exam time.
+LEP candidates that are not sponsored by a firm and have enrolled for a series exam must follow certain protocols to be granted extra exam time.
 Unsponsored requests should allow approximately 10 business days for FINRA to process the LEP Request Form to receive confirmation before scheduling an appointment.

 - Submit a completed LEP Request Form to FINRA's LEP Support Services Team via email (PDF format only) or facsimile to (202) 689-3487.
 The request for additional time will apply to all of the examinations that are included on the LEP Request Form and have an open enrollment window.

 - Within 10 days of submission the LEP Request Form will be reviewed and FINRA will provide notification via email either that the initial submission was incomplete and a new, complete form is required; or that the request was complete and has been processed.
-Once a completed request is processed, FINRA will notify its test delivery vendors that the candidate should be provided additional time for LEP to complete the examination.
+Once a completed request is processed, FINRA will notify Prometric that the candidate should be provided additional time for LEP to complete the examination.

 - Schedule Exam with Prometric.
 You’re now ready to schedule your exam appointment.
 FINRA will notify Prometric that you should be given additional LEP time to complete the exam.
 You can schedule an appointment online using www.prometric.com/finra or by calling their Contact Center toll free at (800) 578-6273.

 Retaking an Exam

 If you do not successfully complete an exam and need to retake it, you must submit a new LEP request.
 For additional details, please review the LEP FAQ.

 Exam center personnel are not permitted to provide additional time for LEP candidates at their discretion without prior authorization from FINRA.